 Utilizing the power of a home equity line of credit

 Building equity in your home is important for a variety of reasons, one being you can borrow against it.
 Savvy homeowners use the equity in their home for a number of life’s necessities (and luxuries) — educational expenses, vacations, weddings, emergency funds, and home improvements, to name a few.
 One of the ways to do this is through a home equity line of credit, or HELOC.

 A HELOC is similar to a credit card (but very likely with a lower interest rate).
 It’s useful for situations where you’ll need funds over a longer period of time and not a large lump sum up front.
 And those funds are easy to access, too: We can issue a debit card that’s attached to your HELOC, and you’ll have 24/7 access via UBTgo.

 - Access to funds when you need it

 - You only pay interest on the amount you use

-- Lower interest than other lines of credit
+- Potentially lower interest than other lines of credit

 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.